jakobkreft/synchi/docs/configuration.md

 ignore = ["**/node_modules/**"]
 ```

 Include acts as a whitelist.
 Files not matched by `include` are ignored entirely.
+If `include = []`, Synchi scans nothing and performs no sync operations (it will warn you about the empty include list).

 ## Hash Modes